Tmiseray/Module5-MiniProject/README.md

 7. ***Display All Books***
     - `display_all_books(self)`
     - Fetches all details for all books' details and prints each one in a user-friendly format
-    - If no data is found, raises LookupError and provides a specific error message
+    - If no data is found, raises `LookupError` and provides a specific error message
-8. ***Add Borowed Book***
+8. ***Add Borrowed Book***
     - `add_borrowed_book(self, library_id, title)`
     - Creates a database transaction for multiple queries to process completely
     - Checks for the book and updates the availability
     - Fetches the User's ID and Name based on the Library ID
-        * Raises LookupError with specific error message if no user found
+        * Raises `LookupError` with specific error message if no user found
     - Fetches Book ID based on the title
-        * Raises LookupError with specific error message if no book found
+        * Raises `LookupError` with specific error message if no book found
-    - Inserts the record into the BorrowedBooks table including the date/time the book was borrowed
+    - Inserts the record into the **BorrowedBooks** table including the date/time the book was borrowed
     - Returns a confirmation message
-    - If an error takes place during execution, calls for a `rollback()` to ensure the data is not partial changed and raises RuntimeError with a specific message
+    - If an error takes place during execution, calls for a `rollback()` to ensure the data is not partial changed and raises `RuntimeError` with a specific message
 9. ***Update Returned Book***
     - `update_returned_book(self, library_id, title)`
     - Creates a database transaction for multiple queries to process completely
     - Checks for the book and updates the availability
     - Fetches the User's ID and Name based on the Library ID
-        * Raises LookupError with specific error message if no user found
+        * Raises `LookupError` with specific error message if no user found
     - Fetches Book ID based on the title
-        * Raises LookupError with specific error message if no book found
+        * Raises `LookupError` with specific error message if no book found
-    - Updates the record in the BorrowedBooks table including the date/time the book was returned
+    - Updates the record in the **BorrowedBooks** table including the date/time the book was returned
     - Returns a confirmation message
-    - If an error takes place during execution, calls for a `rollback()` to ensure the data is not partial changed and raises RuntimeError with a specific message
+    - If an error takes place during execution, calls for a `rollback()` to ensure the data is not partial changed and raises `RuntimeError` with a specific message
 10. ***Add Author to Library***
     - `add_author_to_library(self, author)`
-    - Takes the class object `author` and inserts it into the Authors table within the database
+    - Takes the class object `author` and inserts it into the **Authors** table within the database
 11. ***Author Query***
     - `author_query(self, author_name)`
     - Checks the database to see if the author exists and if so, returns the author's id